Direct numerical simulation of inflow boundary-layer turbulence effects on cavity flame stabilisation in a model scramjet combustor: Simulation Details

 \subsection{Numerical method}

-The three-dimensional compressible Navier-Stokes (N-S) equations are solved in the DNS.
+The three-dimensional compressible Navier-Stokes (N-S) equations are solved in this simulation.
 Considering multi-species chemical reaction, the governing equations are written as

-where $\rho$ is the density, $u_i$ is the velocity component in $i$ direction, $p$ is the pressure, $e$ is the total energy per unit mass. $Y_k$, $D_k$ and $\dot{\omega}_k$ represent the mass fraction, coefficient of mass diffusion and mass based chemical source term of the $k$-th species respectively.
+where $\rho$ is the density, $u_i$ is the velocity component in $i$ direction, $p$ is the pressure, $e$ is the total energy per unit mass. $Y_k$, $D_k$ and $\dot{\omega}_k$ represent the mass fraction, coefficient of mass diffusion, and mass-based chemical source term of the $k$-th species, respectively.
 The stress tensor and heat flux vector are given by

-where $\mu$ denotes the fluid viscosity, $\lambda$ is the coefficient of the heat conductivity, $h_k$ is the enthalpy of the $k$-th species and $V_{k,i}$ is the velocity component of the specie $k$ in the $i$ direction.
+where $\mu$ denotes the fluid viscosity, $\lambda$ is the coefficient of the heat conductivity, $h_k$ is the enthalpy of the $k$-th species and $V_{k,i}$ is the diffusion velocity of the specie $k$ in the $i$ direction.
 The diffusion velocity is computed as

-where $ D_k $ is the mixture-averaged diffusion coefficient and thermal diffusion (Soret effect) is neglected in this work.
+where $X_k$ is the mole fraction of the $k$-th species, $D_k$ is the mixture-averaged diffusion coefficient and $D_{nk}$ is the binary diffusion coefficients.
+Thermal diffusion (Soret effect) is neglected in this work.
+For the chemical system with $N$ species and $M$ reactions: